MyPillow CEO says aggressive poke led to attack claim

-SIOUX FALLS, S.D.
-(AP) — MyPillow chief executive Mike Lindell says he was aggressively poked by someone seeking a selfie in Sioux Falls, South Dakota this week, which led him to say he was attacked.
+SIOUX FALLS — MyPillow chief executive Mike Lindell says he was aggressively poked by someone seeking a selfie in Sioux Falls this week, which led him to say he was attacked.

 “He put his arm around and stuck his finger, it was so much pressure, I just knew if I did anything something more was coming,” Lindell said, gesturing to his side.
 “He jammed it in where it was just piercing pain.”